vacorrea/k8sapim/advanced/pattern-2/scripts/README.md

 for deploying the product databases, using MySQL in Kubernetes.
 However, this approach of product database deployment is **not recommended** for a production setup.

-* For using these Kubernetes resources,

-  > If you are using AKS(Azure Kubernetes Service) as the kubernetes provider, it is possible to use Azurefiles for persistent storage instead of an NFS.
-If doing so, skip this step.

-  Here, a Network File System (NFS) is needed to be used for persisting MySQL DB data.

-  Create and export a directory within the NFS server instance.

-  Provide read-write-execute permissions to other users for the created folder.

-  Update the Kubernetes Persistent Volume resource with the corresponding NFS server IP (`NFS_SERVER_IP`) and exported, NFS server directory path (`NFS_LOCATION_PATH`) in `<KUBERNETES_HOME>/advanced/pattern-2/extras/rdbms/volumes/persistent-volumes.yaml`.

 In a **production grade setup**,